-- The mean Optical Density (OD{NgC}) at 570 ± 30 nm of the two replicate tissues treated with negative control should be > 1.0 with an upper acceptance limit of ≤ 2.5 . - The acceptance criteria of the negative control by absorbance (optical density) should be met for both endpoints even if HPLC/UPLC-spectrophotometry is chosen as the endpoint measurement. - The difference of viability between the two replicate tissues of a single test chemical should be ≤ 20% in the same run whatever the test item (for NgC, PC, test chemical and all adapted controls).
-The difference corresponds to the absolute difference between the 2 tissues viabilities and is as such expressed as a percentage viability. - The PC data meet the acceptance criteria if the mean viability, expressed as % of the NgC, is ≤ 50% at the time exposure of 5 minutes (neat test chemical) and > 50% at both times 16 and 120 minutes (test chemical diluted at 20%).
+- The Optical Density (ODNgC) at 570±30 nm of each replicate tissues treated with negative control should be > 1.0 with an upper acceptance limit of ≤ 2.5. - The acceptance criteria of the negative control by absorbance (optical density) should be met for both endpoints even if HPLC/UPLC-spectrophotometry is chosen as the endpoint measurement. - The difference of viability between the two replicate tissues of a single test chemical should be ≤ 20% in the same run whatever the test item (for NgC, PC, test chemical and all adapted controls). - The PC data meet the acceptance criteria if the mean viability, expressed as % of the NgC, is > 40% at the time exposure of 30 minutes and 20%< PC ≤ 70% at the time exposure of 120 minutes.
 The difference value of the 2 replicates has to be ≤ 20%. - The acceptance criteria of the NgC and PC should be met for interpreting the test chemical data. - In the real case scenario, for a given test chemical, 2 testing run composed of 2 tissue replicates should be sufficient when the classification is unequivocal and if the difference value is ≤ 20 %.
-However, in cases of borderline results, such as non-concordant replicate measurements and/or mean percent viability equal to 50 ± 5%, a second run should be considered, as well as a third one in case of discordant results between the first two runs. - For the multicentric study, three qualified runs should be performed per test chemical (within up to 5 runs).
+However, in cases of borderline results, such as non-concordant replicate measurements and/or mean percent viability equal to the cut off value ± 5%, a second run should be considered, as well as a third one in case of discordant results between the first two runs.

+For the multicentric study, three qualified runs should be performed per test chemical (within up to 5 runs) for each time exposure.